flutter/website/src/content/ui/adaptive-responsive/best-practices.md

 [large screens]: {{site.android-dev}}/guide/topics/large-screens/get-started-with-large-screens
 [Play Store updates]: {{site.android-dev}}/2022/03/helping-users-discover-quality-apps-on.html

-These best practices cover responsive _and_ adaptive app design.

 ## SafeArea

-When running your app on the latest devices, you might encounter bits of the UI being blocked by cutouts on top of the device's screen.
+When running your app on the latest devices, you might encounter bits of the UI being blocked by cutouts on the device's screen.

-You can fix this with the [`SafeArea`][] widget, which insets its child widget to avoid intrusions (like notches and camera cutouts), as well as operating system UI (such as the status bar on Android, or by rounded corners of the display).
+You can fix this with the [`SafeArea`][] widget, which insets its child widget to avoid intrusions (like notches and camera cutouts), as well as operating system UI
+(such as the status bar on Android), or by rounded corners of the physical display.

 The `SafeArea` widget allows you to enable or disable padding on any of its four sides.